DLXPlugins/highlight-and-share/readme.txt

 * Initial release on WordPress.org

 == Upgrade Notice ==

+= 3.5.5 =
+New Twitter hashtag support.
+Add hashtags like you would do tags on a post or page using the new Hashtags item.
+This only works for posts/pages, but you can add more support programmatically.
+You can also disable hashtags if desired.

 = 3.5.1 =
 Added two new themes: circular, and circular glass.
 Added two new social networks: Odnoklassniki and VKontakte.
 Fixed SVG bug on the front-end where it could cause extra space at the bottom of a theme.